 Another factor to look at when considering lighting for your stadium is how colors are rendered and how glare impacts the overall function of the lights.
-In sporting events, colors need to be shown clearly for players to perform at their best and spectators to enjoy the viewing experience.
+In sporting events, colors need to be shown clearly for players to perform at their best and for spectators to enjoy the viewing experience.
 Glare reduction is vital to the safety of the players and the enjoyment of the spectators.
 Glare is also an issue concerning light pollution because the more glare a light produces, the more light pollution it has in the neighboring communities.

 To measure color rendering, look at the Color Rendering Index (CRI) of the lighting.
 The higher the CRI, the more true-to-life the colors will be.
 For glare, look for a light with a low UGR.
 A rating less than 25 is ideal because it creates about the same glare as a mild indoor light.
 Most people will not notice this type of glare, providing a positive experience for everyone.

 Waiting for lighting to warm up after you turn it on wastes energy and limits your enjoyment of the stadium.
 Choose LED lighting that has an instant response time.
 Most luminaires and spotlights do, but always check response time before buying a light to ensure it will be able to respond quickly when you flip the switch on.